eoscanada/eos-bios/README.md

 * In Orchestrate, compute the LaunchData by the most votes, weighted by the highest Weight

   * Find out what we do for the chain_id.. do we vote for it too ?
-    Top 20% must agree on the chain_id ?
+    Top 20%, max 5 must agree on the chain_id ?
-    Top 20% must agree on the constitution ?
+    Top 20%, max 5 must agree on the constitution ?

-* boot_connect_mesh: Make sure we don't mesh with the first BIOS boot.. it's most probably not running..
+* boot_connect_mesh: Make sure we don't mesh with the first BIOS boot..  it's most probably not running.. but perhaps it's neat if it connects when it is up.. at least to get the blocks.

-* Implement `eos-bios boot --reset` or something.. through eosio.disco::delgenesis

 * Dedupe the p2p-address in join and mesh..

-* delegatebw, from/to eosio, do the transfer with it ?

 * Display time of the launch block (or delta)

 * Implement contents disagreement

-* Upgrade to dawn4.1, docker hub, pub eosio.unregd, maintain `eos` with reverse SYS patch, publish Docker image, with disco and unregd contracts.
-Update the disco .abi file
+* Upgrade to dawn4.1, docker hub, pub eosio.unregd, maintain `eos` with CORE_SYMBOL_NAME=EOS applied, publish Docker image, with disco and unregd contracts.
-  * Add abi_extensions

 * Destroy `eosio`'s signing key also.
 What happens is someone votes for `eosio` enough that he's able to produce ?
 Then the original